-The most common method of selling receivables is by way of assignment (either legal or equitable).
+The most common method of selling receivables is by way of assignment (either equitable or legal).
 Alternatives to assignment include a trust over the receivables (coupled with a power of attorney), a trust over the proceeds of the receivables, sub-participation (essentially a limited recourse loan to the seller in return for the economic interest in the receivables) and novation (a transfer of both the rights and obligations under the contract).
-An outright sale of receivables may be described as a "sale" or "true sale", a "transfer" or an "assignment", although "assignment" most often indicates a transfer of rights but not obligations, whilst "transfer" often indicates a transfer of rights and obligations by novation.
+An outright sale of receivables may be described as a "sale" or "true sale", a "transfer" or an "assignment", although "assignment" most often indicates a transfer of rights but not obligations (because, as a technical legal matter, it is not possible to "assign" obligations), whilst "transfer" often indicates a transfer of rights and obligations by novation.
 The phrase "security assignment" is often used to distinguish a transfer by way of security from an outright assignment.